 The day of the show they gather in a room and do a mock walk-through with each member describing out loud exactly what they are doing and the timing for each maneuver – this mentally creates “muscle memory” to avoid human error.
 After each event, they have a candid and open critique session – in this session each person has to openly admit the mistakes they made and if they own them there is no issue.
 If they try to duck their errors they get called out rather forcefully, no one is exempt, even the CO can get called out.

-This process of continuous improvement and monitoring is something we can learn from and apply to our networks.
+This process of continuous improvement and monitoring is something we can learn from and apply to data center network monitoring and data center operations.
 How often do we test and validate our assumptions?
 How frequently do we make certain that our networks are configured and operating as we intended?
 A key goal of a network is to create a structure that is resilient to failures of links, nodes, and hopefully even humans – how often do we re-test to validate these design principles are being achieved?

-Mature software development organizations have adopted these principles — they have structured development workflows where test plans are automated and re-run constantly against the mainline code base.
+Mature software development organizations have adopted these principles — they have structured development workflows where test plans are automated and re-run constantly against the mainline codebase.
 Each check-in and change is validated before being synced to the top-of-tree.
-Developers encode their testing and review best practices into automated tooling to reduce the manual effort that result in human error-prone mistakes.
+Developers encode their testing and review best practices into automated tooling to reduce the manual effort that results in human error-prone mistakes.

 At Apstra, we are working to build the same levels of capability that have resulted in highly reliable software, systems with significantly reduced defects, and workflows that deliver and reinforce best practices into the infrastructure itself.
 As companies talk about ‘infrastructure as code’ shouldn’t we apply the same best practices that have resulted in reliable and secure software?